Pet rental

-Methods of Pet Rental
+Methods of pet rental

-Therapy Dogs
+Therapy dogs

 There are several methods of renting a therapy dog as a part of the Mayo Clinic's Caring Canines program.
 The dogs that participate in this method of pet renting make regular visits to various hospital departments and can make special visits upon request.
 The dogs that participate in this program have been welcomed by the patients and are considered a good distraction from the atmosphere of the hospital.

-Renting an Animal for an Event
+Renting for an event

 Another method of pet rental includes renting animals for an event.
 Animal Craze, a traveling farm, specializes in renting animals for birthday parties or other events.
 These services usually range from $200 to $500 depending on the number of animals and the kind of animals a person chooses to rent.
 Mobile Zoos are also a form of pet renting for events.
 Mobile Zoos are popular in the United Kingdom and provide exotic animals for children's parties.
 Another form of pet renting includes puppy parties.
 Puppy parties usually include 5-10 puppies that are placed in a playpen for people to come and either cuddle, handle, or play with.
 If the people at the party are younger in age, they are instructed on how to properly handle the puppies.
 The puppies at these parties are usually between 2-6 months old.
-Companies such as Puppy Parties add a cute and therapeutic aspect to school, corporate, and private events.
-Their puppies have also been seen on the ABC show Good Morning America.

-Renting Pets as a Test
+Renting pets as a test

 Another common method of pet renting is to test whether or not a person is ready to take on the responsibilities of being an owner.
 This also includes pet renting for various reasons listed below: